On Hill and Off Hill Conduct Policies

 - Be warned that snowmobiles, snowmaking equipment, snow grooming, winch cat cables (new for the 2022-23 season), and other equipment may be encountered at any time on the mountain.
 You are responsible for staying clear of such equipment.

 - Dogs are not allowed during operational hours on the trails at Berkshire East.
 Please leave your dogs at home and wait for them to rejoin you for après ski!

 - Ski Patrol and other Mountain Ops personnel may ask to see your Uphill Travel Pass.
 Please kindly accommodate them.

 - Those traveling on trails not open to uphill travel, or without a pass, will be instructed to cease uphill travel.
 Berkshire East is on privately owned land.
-Uphilling, skiing, or riding on closed trails or outside of operational hours is considered trespassing.
+Uphilling, skiing, or riding on closed trails or outside of permitted early access or operational hours is considered trespassing.

 - Uphill travel is a privilege that should be respected and may be restricted as necessary.
 Always check the status of our trails in advance; uphill travel can be closed at any time.

 - Call Berkshire East Ski Patrol at 413/ 517-3919 for emergencies during operating hours, and 911 outside of operational hours.

 Management may alter uphill travel routes at any time based on operational needs and conditions.
 Grooming and snowmaking always take priority over uphill access.
 Uphill access is only permitted on the trails below: